Gutta Percha Golf Ball Marking Timeline

 The Machine Line-Cut Ball (Hand-Cranked Scoring Machine)

-The single most important primary source for the dating of this machine is a letter published in Golf magazine, 22 January 1892, in which the writer — claiming to be the machine's co-inventor — states the year explicitly:
+An important primary source for the dating of this machine is a letter published in Golf magazine, 22 January 1892, in which the writer — claiming to be the machine's co-inventor — states the year explicitly:

 There is one tool, however, which a friend and I brought out, which was really worthy of a patent, and that is the machine for grooving the balls.
 As you know, they were formerly cut by the hand, and the modus operandi was a very tedious and painful one.
 I am sure that the machine we brought out in 1874 has completely revolutionised the grooving of balls, and a man, or even a boy, can now cut a gross of balls more regular and more easily than a man could do with a hammer.
 We gave it to Davie Strath, and I believe it is now in the possession of Sayers, but we never thought of patenting it.